Tarasdeveloper/TaskFusion-frontend/README.md

-# React + Vite (The first load may take a while due to a sleeping backend)
+# TaskFusion (The first load may take a while due to a sleeping backend)

 Technologies used -